 Although it is possible to run gdb directly on the EV3, you will quickly run out of memory.
 To get around this, we will do remote debugging.

-Now, let’s debug our “hello world” program.
+Let’s debug our “hello world” program.
 First, we need to make sure we compile

 with debugging symbols (thats the